mrmartineau/SublimeTextSetupWiki/README.md

-# Sublime Text Setup
+# Sublime Text Setup Wiki
-#### This project's aim is to enable people to get started with Sublime Text much more quickly.
-Choose a page below that applies to you to see a list of tried and tested packages.
+#### This project's aim is to enable people to get started with Sublime Text much more quickly by showing which the best plugins are to use.
+Plugins can turn Sublime from a good text editor into a true power house, or IDE, for almost any writing/coding task.

-#### Install Sublime Text
-Go to http://www.sublimetext.com/2 to download & install.
-If you have already purchased Sublime Text 2 you can try out version 3 at http://www.sublimetext.com/3
+#### Start with the [essential packages](https://github.com/mrmartineau/SublimeTextSetup/wiki/Essential-packages), you will definitely want to install Package Control (so that installing other plugins are much easier), then browse through the other guides.

-#### Package types:
+##### Package/plugin types:
 * [Essential packages](https://github.com/mrmartineau/SublimeTextSetup/wiki/Essential-packages)
 * [General programming packages](https://github.com/mrmartineau/SublimeTextSetup/wiki/General-programming-packages)
 * [Front end specific Packages](https://github.com/mrmartineau/SublimeTextSetup/wiki/Front-end-specific-Packages)